sasanyasari/NMT-with-attention-EN_to_FA/README.md

-# NMT-with-attention-EN_to_FA

-Neural Machine Translation - with attention mechanism
+English to Farsi(Persian) Neural Machine Translation with attention mechanism